nimakarimi97/my-thesis-MSc/project/some-useful-points.md

 2. Verify the lift

-3. Use the speed and distance for x (cum distance, speed and the elevation_diff). use that boolean variable as y
+3. Use the speed and distance for x (distance, speed and the altitude_diff). use that boolean variable as y
 4. Summarize the path parameters